CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## SD Connect User Interface

 Once you Login in SD Connect you access the default front-page: **Browser**.
+This page shows:

-This page shows the containers (or bukets) available in your CSC project,in which you can store encrypted sensitive data.
-The user interface displays also the general information about them.
+* **the containers (or bukets) available in your CSC project**, in which you can store encrypted sensitive data.
 Any container can be opened, and the contents (uploaed files or folders) viewed.
-The object page shows information on the objects, e.g.
-The object name, A download link for the object, Content type, Last date of modification.
+The object page shows information on the objects, e.g. The object name, A download link for the object, Content type, Last date of modification;

-On the top left corner of the browser page, you can **list and select your CSC project** from the drop down menu bar.
+* on the top left corner of the browser page, you can **list and select your CSC project** from the drop down menu bar;

+* on the right corner you can